DocsAPI ReferenceAI Payments Map

 If your team is responsible for systems that move money automatically — and your main concern is operational error containment and financial exposure control — this is relevant.

-For product fundamentals (what RCL is, how rules work, how shadow mode operates), see Docs.
-This page covers how RCL applies specifically to fintech operations.
+For product fundamentals (how Froddy works, how rules work, verdicts), see Docs.
+This page covers how Froddy applies specifically to fintech operations.

 Typical Risk Classes